alexazhou/VeryNginx/readme.md

 ##configs
 just goto http://127.0.0.1/VeryNginx/dashboard/index.html

-you can modify the configs and goto "配置>系统>全部配置" to save it.
+And you can modify the configs and goto "配置>系统>全部配置" to save it.

+tips:

+* after you save, new config will be used immediately.
+Don't need to restart or reload nginx

-when you save config, VeryNginx will write all configs to /opt/VeryNginx/VeryNginx/config.json.
+* when you save config, VeryNginx will write all configs to /opt/VeryNginx/VeryNginx/config.json.

-you can delete it to revert VeryNginx to default config.
+* if you did a error config so that can't login verynginx. you can delete it config.json revert eryNginx to default config.

 ###Enjoy it~